 During orientation, students will receive a program Policy and Procedure Guide detailing general program policies on conduct, attendance, grading and evaluation procedures, and grievance policies.
-They will also receive information on the safety, security, and confidentiality policies of Marshfield Labs/St. Joseph's Hospital/Marshfield Clinic.
+They will also receive information on the safety, security, and confidentiality policies of Marshfield Labs and Marshfield Clinic Health System.
 Students will be expected to adhere to these policies during the practicum.